Our Year 5 class teachers: Miss Taylor, Mr Watton

 Day What?

-Tuesday Indoor PE – PE kits to be worn, hair tied up and no jewellery
+Monday Indoor PE – PE kits to be worn, hair tied back and no jewellery

-Wednesday Outdoor PE – PE kits to be worn, hair tied up and no jewellery
+Wednesday Outdoor PE – PE kits to be worn, hair tied back and no jewellery

 Equipment children will require: